ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 `prefix_proofs`, and `prefix_roots` fields contain exactly the expected number of entries -- no more and no less.

+Finally, the `inclusion` field contains the minimum set of intermediate node values from the Log Tree that would allow a user to compute:

+- The root value of the Log Tree, and
+- If an `AuditorTreeHead` was provided by the Transparency Log, the root value of the Log Tree when it had `AuditorTreeHead.tree_size` leaves,

+from the following:

-Finally, the `inclusion` field contains an inclusion proof for all of the log tree leaves where either a search proof was provided in `prefix_proofs` or the prefix tree root hash was provided directly in `prefix_roots`.
-If the user advertised a previously observed tree size in their request, the proof in `inclusion` also functions as a consistency proof.
+- The values of all leaf nodes where either a search proof was provided in `prefix_proofs` or the prefix tree root hash was provided directly in `prefix_roots`, and
+- If the user advertised a previously observed tree size in their request, any intermediate node values the user is expected to have retained.

 ### Updating View